debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

 3. In the **List** tab, click **Sort Descending** in the Alarm column.

-    -\> All devices with greatest number of not acknowledged alarms of your fleet of devices are displayed.
+    -\&gt; All devices with greatest number of not acknowledged alarms of your fleet of devices are displayed.
 Devices with greatest number of devices are displayed first. **Note** The sorting only applies to the current page of the list.